-New Call for proposal for Rural Mobilisation fund is open and the closing date is 12 August 2013 at 12h00 noon.
+New Call for proposals for Agrarian reform and Land Restitution is open and the closing date is 9 February 2015 at 16h00.

 Established in June 2006, the Multi-Agency Grants Initiative (MAGI) is a collaborative venture between Humanist Institute for Co-operation with Developing Countries (HIVOS), Atlantic Philanthropies, Uthando and the Ford Foundation.
 The purpose of the fund is to provide a responsive mechanism for the provision of small grant funding to organisations at community level within South Africa.